wp-plugins/wp-referral-light/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress Referral is a very useful plugin that extends your WordPress website with a very effective referral system.
+WordPress Referral is a very useful plugin that extends your website or blog with a very effective referral system.

 == Description ==